0xnohan/Kernel/README.md

 - [Versions](#versions)

 ---
-## About
+## Architecture

-This project aims to gain experience while also demonstrating how a blockchain works from the ground up:
-- Creation and validation of blocks.
-- Implementation of a simple consensus mechanism.
-- A web interface to visualize and interact with the blockchain.
+The project is now structured around a client-daemon architecture for better modularity and extensibility:

+- **Kernel Daemon** (KernelD.py): The core of the system.
+It manages the P2P network, the mining process, the blockchain database, and exposes an API for the explorer.

+- **Kernel CLI** (KernelCLI.py): A command-line client that communicates with the daemon to perform actions like starting/stopping mining, creating a wallet, or sending transactions.

+- **API** (serverAPI.py): A Flask API that allows querying the state of the blockchain.
+It is designed to be used by block explorers like the Kernel Explorer.

 ## Features

-- **Transaction Submission**: Users can submit transactions via the Flask interface.
+- **P2P Network**: Nodes can discover each other (local) and synchronize the blockchain.
-- **Block Creation**: Miners can validate and add blocks to the chain.
+- **Proof-of-Work Mining**: Miners can validate transactions and create new blocks to earn a reward.
-- **Blockchain Exploration**: Users can track the current state of the blockchain through the explorer.
+- **Wallet Management**: Create addresses and send transactions directly from the command-line client.
+- **Explorer API**: Exposes endpoints to track the chain's status, and view blocks, transactions, and addresses.
 - **Block Reward**: The block reward consist of an initial reward of 50 KNL per block.
 The reward is reduced by 25% every 250,000 blocks.
   Amounts are denominated in KNL, divisible down to the smallest unit, the kernel (1 KNL = 10^8 kernels).
   This geometrically decreasing reward ensures a finite total coin supply of 50 000 000 KNL